-An Army Tactical Power Generation Specialist doesn't actually generate power himself, but the Army couldn't keep things moving without him.
+An Army Tactical Power Generation Specialist doesn't generate power, but the Army couldn't keep things moving without filling this position.
 This soldier oversees the power generation equipment across the Army, including combustion engines and power plants.

 This job is categorized as military occupational specialty (MOS) 91D.

-power-generation equipment repairer is responsible for supervising and performing maintenance and overhaul of power-generation equipment, internal combustion engines and associated equipment in mobile and stationary power plants.
+A power-generation specialist is responsible for supervising and performing maintenance and overhaul of power-generation equipment, internal combustion engines, and associated equipment in mobile and stationary power plants.

-Some of the skills you’ll learn include the total operations of generator and power plants, electrical generation and distribution, diesel generator operation, disassembly, inspection and maintenance, and the basic principles of electrical and electronic circuitry.
+Some of the skills you will learn include: the total operations of generator and power plants, electrical generation and distribution, diesel generator operation, disassembly, inspection and maintenance, and the basic principles of electrical and electronic circuitry.

 There are a couple of options available to qualify for this job.
 As with any Army job you'll first take the Armed Services Vocational Aptitude Battery (ASVAB) tests, which measure your compatibility and aptitude for different Army careers.

-There's no Department of Defense security clearance required for this job, but normal color vision (no colorblindness) is allowed for soldiers doing this work.
+There's no Department of Defense security clearance required for this job, but normal color vision (no colorblindness) is required for soldiers doing this work.

 If you have experience using or repairing hand and power tools, you'll be a step ahead of the game.
-An interest in electricity will be useful and if you've ever worked with large machines, or are interested in doing so, this job should be a good fit for you.
+Interest in electricity will be useful, and if you've ever worked with large machines, or are interested in doing so, this job should be a good fit for you.

 Similar Civilian Occupations